 - Tell another person.
 Being with others is a good idea when a situation looks dangerous. - Ask a victim if he/she is okay.
 Provide options and a listening ear. - Ask the person if he/she wants to leave.
-Make sure that he/she gets home safely. - Call the police (911) or someone else in authority or yell for help. - Or call the National Sexual Assault Hotline at 1.800.656.HOPE.
+Make sure that he/she gets home safely. - Call the police (911) or someone else in authority or yell for help. - Or call the National Sexual Assault Hotline at 1.800.656.HOPE. - If you see something, say something!!

-Acting as a community helps GBCC be a safe place.
+Acting as a community helps GBCC be a safer place.
 Remember these tips when you are out What can my friends and I do to be safe?